-The workgroup recommends the following seven quality metrics be tracked for each episode.
+The workgroup recommends the following quality metrics be tracked for each episode.
 The workgroup aimed to select both process and outcome metrics and measure both unexpected complications in newborns and severe maternal morbidity to balance the emphasis on a physiologic birth.
-These metrics should be used for tracking in the first year.
+The workgroup recommends that in the first year (at least) metrics should be used for tracking rather than reimbursement.